 There is Bible quote which says that “the love of money is the root of all evil.”
 While this may be true when taken to extremes, a close relationship with money can have many beneficial effects.
 When deciding how much a family can afford to pay for college, there needs to be a very clear understanding of the money involved.

-In reality, though, many families simply do not hold these discussions with their students.
-They may be awkward, embarrassing, and challenging.
+Ideally, parents and their aspiring college students have discussed college finances for many years, so the student has a realistic expectation of what the family can afford to pay.
+In reality, though, many families simply do not hold these discussions with their children.
+The conversations may be awkward, embarrassing and challenging.
 It can require asking the student to make sacrifices, or get past an emotional attachment to one college for the benefit of the rest of the family.

 Many families avoid, delay, or deal badly with these discussions, but these tactics only lead to further frustration, confusion and anger.
 To help alleviate the burden of beginning the conversation, here are five essential money questions to ask before applying to college:

 Some families are able to accumulate a considerable amount of money through college savings plans, while others struggle to make ends meet from paycheck to paycheck.
 If there is no room for any flexibility in the family budget, it will be very difficult to pay for all of the costs associated with attending a particular college.
 Some families turn to student loans as the solution, but this can sometimes spiral their finances further into debt.

 How Much Will We Have to Borrow in Student Loans?

 Families must be very clear as to how much debt they can shoulder through federal and private student loans.
 Don’t just take the maximum amount offered and use the money for living expenses, as this tactic can backfire in the future.
 Think about alternative methods of paying for college so that you can borrow as little as possible.

 What Impact Will There be When We Have to Repay Student Loans?